NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The essence of strategy is choosing what not to do - Michael Porter

-NIHON KOHDEN was stumped by another game changer!
+NIHON KOHDEN stumped by another game changer!

 The second major export after patient monitors is defibrillators for NIHON KOHDEN CORPORATION.
 The low volumes of sales for neurodiagnostic equipment, ECG machines, blood cell counters, ventilators etc. means each only individually accounted for a small percentage of export sales for the manufacturer.